Sunflower Seed Butter Cookies are made with five simple ingredients to make a crunchy cookie with a slightly chewy center in just 15 minutes!

 - Sunbutter (Sunflower Seed Butter)

-Step Two: As with most cookie recipes, begin my mixing together the wet ingredients.
-For this, you will mix together your brown sugar, milk, sunbutter together using a hand mixer.
+Step Two: Combine the brown sugar, milk, sunbutter together using a mixer.

 Step Three: Once the wet ingredients are nice and creamy, add in your dry ingredients, mixing until smooth.
 Make sure to scrape down sides of bowl as needed so all ingredients are incorporated.

-Step Four: Drop the cookies onto the prepared baking sheet and bake until nice and golden brown on the edges.
+Step Four: Drop the cookies onto the prepared baking sheet, press with the back of a fork and bake until nice and golden brown on the edges.

 Make sure to check out these tips to make this a meal prep friendly option for you and your family!

-Another favorite tip for all cookies (and I do this for my banana bread that I need in the morning!) is to prepare all the ingredients the night before into little measuring cups and then cover them.
-This saves me so much time and I can simply dump them into my Kitchenaid, mix for a couple minutes and form the balls.
+Another favorite tip for all cookies is to prepare all the ingredients the night before into little measuring cups and then cover them.
+This saves me so much time and I can simply dump them into my KitchenAid, mix for a couple minutes and form the balls.
 I usually can make this portion faster than it takes to preheat the oven.
 Seriously, try it out!

 Sunflower Seed Butter Cookies | FIVE Ingredients | Sun Butter